Tuesday, July 23, 2013

 I know, I know, they're kinda out of style, but I still have a soft spot for them.
 I also really like loose tank tops.
 And of course flouncy dresses and skirts, haha.
 I really love navy blue, and cream.

-Monika: What do you think about transgender beauty pageants?
+Monika: What are your thoughts on transgender beauty pageants?

-Although I think that most trans women don't want special treatment, and would just like to compete in standard beauty pageants.
-Drag Queen pageants, on the other hand, I find offensive, as they seem to make fun of trans women, and it's like taking a step back for trans rights.
+Ashlee: I think that transgender beauty pageants are all right, as long as it's tasteful and not offensive.
+Although I think that most trans women don't want special treatment and would just like to compete in standard beauty pageants.
+Drag queen pageants, on the other hand, I find offensive, as they seem to make fun of trans women, and it's like taking a step back for trans rights.
+I believe that beauty pageants should focus on celebrating individuality and diversity rather than reinforcing stereotypes.
+It's essential to create an environment where all participants feel respected and valued for who they are.
+Ultimately, if done thoughtfully, these pageants can empower transgender women and promote greater visibility within the beauty industry.

-Monika: Are you involved in the life of your local LGBT community?
+Monika: How involved are you in your local LGBT community?

 Ashlee: I completely intend to have a wife and kids some day.
 It's very important to me.
 I haven't dated before actually, as I wasn't able to be who I am before a few years ago.
 But I very much am looking for love, and want to be loved in return.
 And I'd really like to adopt, and be a mom.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you offer to transgender women who may be hesitant about early transition due to fears of discrimination and hatred?

 Ashlee: I would say that while it is scary at first, once you are able to be yourself, it truly is liberating and wonderful.
-The earlier you transition the better, as it gives your body more room to adapt and change, but you've got to do what's most comfortable for you first and foremost.
+The earlier you transition, the better, as it gives your body more room to adapt and change, but you've got to do what's most comfortable for you first and foremost.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your current goals, and where do you envision yourself in the next 5 to 7 years?

 Ashlee: Next step for me is going to school, and then hopefully becoming a television producer.
 Transition wise, I'm going to be starting electrolysis on preparation for surgery.

-Monika: Could you say that you are a happy woman now?
+Monika: Would you say that you are a happy woman now?

 Ashlee: I am definitely a happy woman, yes.
 Very very happy.